 #11 – StubHub CTO Raji Arasu

 Starting her career as a software engineer at Oracle, Raji Arasu served as director of engineering at marchFIRST before joining eBay in 2001.
 This was a time of innovation and growth for the company, and Raji helped tackle problems involving scalability, traffic and payments in the rapidly evolving world of e-commerce.
-Two years ago, she was promoted from her role as eBay’s Vice President of Engineering to StubHub’s CTO.
+She transitioned from the VP of Engineering at eBay into a role of CTO at StubHub.
 She now leads a team to create a personalized and intuitive experience for StubHub’s users, while also staying on top of technology trends.
 Follow her at @rarasu.

 #12 – ThoughtWorks CTO Rebecca Parsons